AdrienLEIB/pokeReact/README.md

-## Llist of node modules to install
+## List of node modules to install
 - yarn install or npm install